wp-plugins/youtube-video-player/readme.txt

 = 1.0.0 =

-*  Initial version.
+*  Initial version of YouTube Embed.

 = 1.0.1 =

-*  SVN problem fixed.
+*  SVN problem fixed on YouTube Embed.

 = 1.0.2 =

-*  Bug fixed.
+*  Bug fixed on YouTube Embed.

 = 1.0.3 =

-*  JS bug fixed.
+*  JS bug fixed on YouTube Embed.

 == Other Notes ==